roboticslab-uc3m/developer-manual/frequently-asked-questions.md

 1. To record full trajectories (data stream of a certain YARP port) at a given sample rate, use [yarpdatadumper](http://www.yarp.it/yarpdatadumper.html).
 To record from several YARP ports, [yarpdatadumperAppGenerator](http://www.yarp.it/yarpdatadumperAppGenerator.html) can be used to generate a [yarpmanager](http://www.yarp.it/yarpmanager.html) app of [yarpdatadumper](http://www.yarp.it/yarpdatadumper.html) components.

-   An example to record the left arm trayectory of TEO:
+   An example of recordig a left arm trayectory of TEO:
    * Terminal 1:
    ```
    launchManipulation  # Part of teoBase